CRANK SENSOR TEST 1: Verifying The CKP Signal

 Unplug the crank sensor from its electrical connector and remove some of the plastic wire loom protector and/or the black electrical tape that shields/protects the two wires of the CKP sensor.

-Since you need to access the signals inside the two wires, you'll need to use a wire-piercing probe or another appropriate tool, to probe the number 1 and number 2 wires of the crank sensor with the multimeter leads.
+Since you need to access the signals inside the two wires, you'll need to use a wire-piercing probe or another appropriate tool, to probe the number 1 and number 2 wires of the crank sensor with the multimeter test leads.

 To see what a what wire piercing probe tool looks like, click here: Wire Piercing Probe.

-It doesn't matter which multimeter lead (RED or BLACK) goes where, since the polarity of the leads doesn't matter.
+It doesn't matter which multimeter test lead (RED or BLACK) goes where, since the polarity of the leads doesn't matter.

 Reconnect the connector to the crank sensor now and turn the multimeter's dial to Volts AC.

 Make sure your multimeter test leads (and wire piercing probes) will not interfere with the crank pulley or the serpentine drive belt, since you'll be cranking the engine.

 When all is ready and you're a safe distance from the engine, have your helper crank the engine (as you observe the multimeter).